logzio/logzio-api-fetcher/CONTRIBUTING.md

 ### Code Contributions
-1. Checkout a new branch
+1. Checkout a new branch following the naming convention: `bugfix/<issue>` or `feature/<name>`.
-2. Make your changes
+2. Make your changes.
-3. Build the docker image locally to test your changes
+3. Build the docker image locally to test your changes.
-4. Push your changes and open a new PR
+4. Push your changes and open a new PR.

 ### Improving The Documentation
 You can either:
 1. Reach out to Logz.io Support team using the chat icon located in the bottom-right corner of your Logz.io account.
 2. [Open an issue on GitHub](https://github.com/logzio/logzio-api-fetcher/issues/new), and our team will address it as soon as possible.
-3. Open a PR with the needed changes
+3. Open a PR with the needed changes.
-   - Checkout a new branch
+   - Checkout a new branch following the naming convention: `doc/<topic>`.
-   - Make your changes
+   - Make your changes.
-   -  Push your changes and open a new PR
+   -  Push your changes and open a new PR.

 ## Attribution
 This guide is based on the **contributing-gen** ❤️ [Make your own](https://github.com/bttger/contributing-gen)!